 If more than one handler is attached that matched the criteria, only the first handler in the event handler store is removed.
 This behavior is consistent with CLR behavior of the -= operator.

-Neither routedEvent nor handler may be a null reference (Nothing in Visual Basic).
-Attempting to provide either value as a null reference (Nothing in Visual Basic) will raise an exception.
+Neither routedEvent nor handler may be Nothing.
+Attempting to provide either value as Nothing will raise an exception.

 This method ignores the handledEventsToo parameter information, which is provided if the handler was first added with the AddHandler(RoutedEvent, Delegate, Boolean) signature that enables handling of already-handled events.
 Either type of handler is removed.